devgocri/LobbyPlayerLimit/README.md

 Now, restart the server and you're all done!

 ## Make yourself immune to the system
-Whenever you join the server, you will immediately be joined to a lobby with an amount of players less than 30.
+Whenever you join the server, you will immediately be joined to a lobby with an amount of players less than your limit.
 If you want to disable this, you have to remove the `lobby.tp` permission from yourself.

 Assuming you have PurePerms installed and the server is online, run this command in console or in game:
 `/unsetuperm PLAYERNAME lobbyplayerlimit.lobby`